Zen 4: Genoa, Bergamo, and Siena

-On November 10, 2022, AMD launched the fourth generation (also known as the 9004 series) of Epyc server and data center processors based on the Zen 4 microarchitecture, codenamed Genoa.
+On November 10, 2022, AMD launched the fourth generation (also known as the 9004 series) of EPYC server and data center processors based on the Zen 4 microarchitecture, codenamed Genoa.
 Genoa features between 16 and 96 Zen 4 cores, alongside PCIe 5.0 and DDR5, designed for enterprise and cloud data center clients.

 Zen 4c

-Zen 4c is a variant of Zen 4 featuring smaller Zen 4 cores with lower clock frequencies, power usage, reduced L3 cache, and is intended to fit a greater number of cores in a given space.
-Zen 4c cores will feature in AMD's Epyc server processors codenamed Bergamo coming in 2023.
-Bergamo will feature up to 128 cores and 256 threads.
+Zen 4c is a variant of Zen 4 featuring smaller Zen 4 cores with lower clock frequencies, power usage, reduced L3 cache per core, and is intended to fit a greater number of cores in a given space.
 Zen 4c's smaller cores and higher core counts are designed for heavily multi-threaded workloads such as cloud computing.